davisriedel/obsidian-typewriter-mode/README.md

 Follow the instructions in the repository of the [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat#Quick-Guide-for-using-BRAT) and use this repository's URL: `https://github.com/davisriedel/obsidian-typewriter-mode` to install the plugin.

-## Compatibility

-Custom plugins are only available for Obsidian v0.9.7+.

 ## Derived from

 This plugin started as a fork of the incredible [Typewriter Scroll](https://github.com/deathau/cm-typewriter-scroll-obsidian) plugin by [deathau](https://github.com/deathau).
 It was turned into a separate plugin because the code and tooling was restructured quite a lot and several breaking changes were introduced.